 In her day-job Eva manages the BI department at Exasol, is responsible for engagement with the Tableau community and drives the company’s philanthropic engagement.

 Outside the data world, Eva is a keen triathlete, recording every swim, mapping every bike ride and analyzing every run.
-She loves travelling to cities around Europe and visiting other countries across the globe and can often be found wherever gelato is sold.
+She loves traveling to cities around Europe and visiting other countries across the globe and can often be found wherever gelato is sold.

 Joshua Milligan is a four-time Tableau Zen Master.
 His passion is training, mentoring, and helping people gain insights and make decisions based on their data through visual analytics using Tableau and data prep using Tableau Prep Builder & Tableau Prep Conductor.
 He is a principal consultant at Teknion Data Solutions, where he has served clients in numerous industries since 2004.

 In 2017, Joshua was one of three Iron Viz finalists and competed on the big stage in Las Vegas.
 He is the author of the book Learning Tableau, now in its second edition and is working on the third.
 He lives with his wife and three children in Tulsa.